 If we look at 4.3.30 (EDMG STA), there is no MAC feature list for EDMG STA.
 Also, features related to beamforming is missing.
 It would be better to add beamforming related feature list and MAC related feature list.

 Proposed resolution: Revise

 Add the following new bullets to the end of the bullets in 2nd paragraph in 4.3.30 (EDMG STA).

- Optional support of the SU-MIMO beamforming

- Optional support of the downlink MU-MIMO beamforming

- Optional support of the hybrid beamforming